 Some people whose attitudes are truly participatory can, with a minimum of exposure, simply go ahead and learn as they go.
-The short paper "Start, stumble, self-correct, share" encourages such people to start, recognising that much depends on our personal behaviour and attitudes, and that we will make mistakes.
-Our behaviour and attitudes include critical self-awareness and embracing error; sitting down, listening and learning; not lecturing but "handing over the stick" to local people, who become the main teachers and analysts; having confidence that "they can do it"; and a relaxed and open-ended inventiveness.
+The short paper "Start, stumble, self-correct, share" which I will hand out at the end encourages such people to start, recognising that much depends on our personal behaviour and attitudes, and that we all make mistakes.
+Our behaviour and attitudes as "uppers" (outsiders, professionals, people who tend to dominate) include critical self-awareness and embracing error; sitting down, listening and learning; not lecturing but "handing over the stick" to "lowers" (people who are local, less educated, younger, usually dominated) who become the main teachers and analysts; having confidence that "they can do it"; and a relaxed and open-ended inventiveness.